Le centre d'écriture est disponible en anglais seulement.

 Our goal is to help students develop their writing talents in a friendly and collaborative environment.
 Our mandate is to work with students who are enrolled in courses offered by either the English Department, le Département Français, or the School of Translation and Interpretation.

 ENG students: We are equipped to help students whose first language is English.
-ESL students can seek help from the Official Languages and Bilingualism Institute by contacting Parvin Movassat at email@example.com or by calling 613-562-5800 ext.
-3402.
-You may also visit the OLBI Resource Centre at MHN 130.
+ESL students can seek help from the Official Languages and Bilingualism Institute (OLBI) by contacting the Julien Couture Resource Centre at MHN 02.

 Our staff is composed of uOttawa graduate students with a great deal of experience tutoring and teaching.
 We provide our expertise in combination with digital resources like grammar software and online dictionaries and databases.

 To make an appointment with a tutor, please click here (https://english.uottawa.ca/tutoring/) to check our schedules.
 We also accept walk-ins whenever possible, although spaces are limited and may be subject to technical delays.
 Students may book a maximum of two half-hour blocks per day, and a maximum of three hours per week.

 Please come prepared with a good understanding of what it is you need to work on.
 For example:

 - Grammar and Style